MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 > In addition to the following documented individual commands and the order of execution, for you to understand each portion of the Azure Storage and container deployment, you can download the full Bash [10-update-app.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/10-update-app.sh) or Windows Batch [10-update-app.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/10-update-app.bat) scripts to save you time.

 #### Initialize variables

+You can be creative with all these variables, just ensure they are matching the expected source and destinatary files/directory names.

 ```bat
 SET BLOBSOURCEURI=app\\package.tar.gz